backdrop-contrib/slick/docs/TROUBLESHOOTING.md

 ***
 ***
 ## TROUBLESHOOTING
+Please read this before submitting issues.
+This 4-years+ brief is worth saving you from headaches.

 1. When upgrading from Slick v1.3.6 to later version, try to re-save options at:
   * admin/config/media/slick